Wisconsin Water Quality at a Glance

 Looking Forward: 2025-2030

 Wisconsin’s water quality landscape benefits from proactive state policies and substantial federal infrastructure investments, positioning the state as a national leader in water quality management.
-With 95% of public water systems already meeting proposed EPA health-based standards for PFAS, Wisconsin is well-prepared for federal regulations taking effect in 2029.
-However, continued investment in aging infrastructure, particularly for rural systems and private wells, will be essential to maintain the state’s high water quality standards.
+With about 95% of public water systems already meeting proposed EPA health-based standards for PFAS, Wisconsin is well-prepared for federal regulations taking effect in 2029.
+However, continued investment in aging infrastructure, particularly for rural systems and private wells affected by agricultural runoff, will be essential to maintain the state’s high water quality standards.
 The state’s commitment to transparency through comprehensive testing and public reporting, combined with innovative treatment technologies and strong regulatory oversight, ensures Wisconsin residents continue to have access to some of the nation’s safest drinking water.

 Recommendations for Wisconsin Residents